-If you are worried about what to get that special person in your life, here are the Love Doctor's 10 suggestions to really get you in the mood to put on those spandex shorts that fit just right, lube up your chain, and hit the open road.
-If your ride lasts more than for hours, you may want to see a mechanic.
+If you are worried about what to get that special cyclist in your life, here are some suggestions on what to really get those legs spinning.
+Now put on those spandex shorts that fit just right, lube up your chain, and hit the open road.
+If your ride lasts more than for hours, consult a mechanic.
+And don't forget the chamois butter.

 Arm warmers and leg warmers are thin and keep the wind out.
 Many cyclists like to ride with full length riding tights but I have found that spring riding in Utah County to be cold and then miraculously warm up to 60 degrees in a matter of minutes.
 In order to save some money and properly manage my body's heat, I bought a pair of both leg warmers and arm warmers.
 They have been phenomenal because I can maintain my body temperature in the cold portions of my early morning rides, and then when the sun comes out, in a 5 minutes water stop I can quickly take them off and work on those much-coveted cyclist tan lines.